VyPhammm/IBM-Data-Engineer-Project/Project/README.md

 ## Introduction

 In this project, I will assume the role of an Associate Data Engineer who has recently joined an e-commerce organization.
-You will be presented with a business challenge that requires building a data platform for retailer data analytics.
+I will be presented with a business challenge that requires building a data platform for retailer data analytics.

 I will: